The 5 Secrets to Building Your Email List

 As a business owner, you probably already know a consistent social media presence can help you engage with customers, promote special offers and build brand awareness.
 But did you know that you can use channels like Facebook and Twitter to grow your email marketing list, too?

-By encouraging your social followers to sign up for your email list, you’re able to tap into an audience of people who are already interested in your business and what you have to say.Encourage your social followers to sign up for your email list - they're already interested in what you… Click To Tweet
+By encouraging your social followers to sign up for your email list, you’re able to tap into an audience of people who are already interested in your business and what you have to say.Encourage your social followers to sign up for your email list - they're already interested in what you have to say!
+Click To Tweet

 While you can certainly post about the benefits of your email content along with a link to your sign up form, you can also share past emails you’ve sent by linking to your email archive.